jonnyspicer/jonnyspicer.com/content/blog/2023/06/2023-06-16-map-and-territory-predictably-wrong.md

 - Rationality
 series: ["Notes On The Sequences"]
 ---
-*This post is part of my notes on Rationality: A-Z, known as [The Sequences.](https://www.lesswrong.com/rationality#5g5TkQTe9rmPS5vvM)*
+*This post is part of my notes on Eliezer Yudkowsky's Rationality: A-Z, known as [The Sequences.](https://www.lesswrong.com/rationality#5g5TkQTe9rmPS5vvM)*

 ## Preface